TheVoronModder/ERCF_Pre_gate/README.md

 Welcome to the ERCF Pre Gate project.
 This project is to be used with the Filamentalist filament rewinder system.

+>![WARNING]
+> The ERCF Pre Gate System is "good to go" as is, however, I want to finish a "neopixel" version for those who want that as an option.

 ![2](https://github.com/user-attachments/assets/98ea14fe-5f6f-4e93-a700-d7fa16409762)